 If you are experiencing severe seasonal allergies, your ACCESS care team is here to help.
 Schedule an appointment today.

-If you need to get tested, ACCESS currently has five testing sites across the Chicagoland area.
-Testing is open to everyone over the age of 12, regardless of symptoms.
-Everyone must first schedule a telehealth appointment by calling 1.800.836.7633.
+If you need to get tested, ACCESS has COVID-19 testing sites across the Chicagoland area.
+Testing is free and open to everyone over the age of 2, regardless of symptoms, but you must first schedule a telehealth appointment by calling 1.800.836.7633.

 Access Community Health Network (ACCESS), is continuing to work with state and local health officials and community partners to help support our communities during this public health crisis.
 To learn about our telehealth services, COVID-19 testing sites